 The key to negotiating payments in a licensing deal is to understand the terminology.
 Below are some definitions.

 Advance against royalties.
-An advance is an up-front payment to you, usually made at the time the license agreement is signed.
+An "advance" is an up-front payment to you, usually made at the time the license agreement is signed.
 An advance is almost always credited or "recouped" against future royalties, unless the agreement provides otherwise.
-It's as if the licensee is saying, "I expect you will earn at least $1,000 in royalties so I am going to advance you that sum at the time I sign the agreement."
+The person or entity you are contracting with is essentially saying, "I expect you will earn at least $1,000 in royalties, so I am going to advance you that sum at the time I sign the agreement."

-When you start earning royalties, the licensee (the company who licensed the artwork from the artist) keeps the first $1,000 to repay the advance to itself.
+When you start earning royalties, the licensee (the company who licensed the artwork) keeps the first $1,000 to repay the advance to itself.
 If the artist doesn't earn the $1,000 in royalties, the licensee takes a loss.
 You don't have to return the advance unless you breach the agreement.
+Thus, an advance gives you some degree of security, since it puts money into your pocket immediately.

 Gross and net sales.
 "Gross sales" refers to the total amount billed to customers who buy the product containing the licensed artwork.
 "Net sales" are usually defined as the licensee's gross sales minus certain deductions.
 In other words, the licensee calculates the total amount billed to customers and deducts certain items, such as the costs of goods, before calculating and paying the royalty.